Celiac disease is a digestive problem that hurts your small intestine. It stops your body from taking in nutrients from food.

 You may have celiac disease but not have any symptoms.
 That is because the part of your small intestine that is not hurt can still take in enough nutrients.
 But you may still be at risk for problems of the disease.

-Celiac disease symptoms may look like other health problems.
+Celiac disease symptoms may seem like other health problems.
 Always see your healthcare provider to be sure.

 Celiac disease can be hard to diagnose.
-Its symptoms may look like symptoms of other digestive problems such as:
+Its symptoms may seem like symptoms of other digestive problems such as:

 To see if you have celiac disease, your healthcare provider will look at your past health and do a physical exam.
 You may also have tests such as: